spencertipping/ni/doc/ni_by_example_4.md

 * `values %h`: get values from hash

 #### Regular Expressions
 If you need a regex tutorial, [this one](https://regexone.com) looks good to me.
-Assuming you already know how to write a regular expression, there are a number of Perl syntaxes you should know.
+Regular expressions are a huge part of Perl, and there are a number of syntaxes for their use of which you should be aware.

+######Efficient Regex Design

+Regexes should be designed to fail quickly, so reduce the number of possible evaluation paths.
+The use of anchor tags (`^$`) and avoiding `.` when possible is also a good idea.

 ######String Slicing with Regex
 I don't like the of Perl's `substr` method because it's asymmetric. to recover most of what I like about from Python's string slicing syntax, I use regex.